SICKAG/sick_scan2-release/README.md

 ## Troubleshooting

-1. Check Scanner IP in the launch file.
+1. Check Scanner IP by using fping or SOPAS ET under Windows
 2. Check Ethernet connection to scanner with netcat e.g. ```nc -z -v -w5 $SCANNERIPADDRESS 2112```.
    For further details about setting up the correct ip settings see [IP configuration](doc/ipconfig/ipconfig.md)
 3. View node startup output wether the IP connection could be established